 - take a leading role in national initiatives.

 Our curriculum includes not only the formal programme of lessons, but the 'informal' programme of extra curricular activities as well as the features which produce the school's ethos, such as equality of opportunity, the values shown in the way the school sets about its task and the way in which it is organised and managed.

-The curriculum is planned by the staff and governors.
+The curriculum is planned by the staff.
 The National Curriculum provides a necessary framework and ensures continuity throughout the child's school life.
 The curriculum detail forms the most important element in the School Improvement Plan which in turn covers all aspects of school life.